What Does the Bible Say About Repentance?

 1. Proverbs 28:13: “Whoever conceals their sins does not prosper, but the one who confesses and renounces them finds mercy.”
 This Old Testament proverb emphasizes the blessing of mercy bestowed upon those who confess and forsake their sins.

-See also What Does the Bible Say About Patience?
+See also What Does the Bible Say About Piercings?

 By understanding these verses, it’s evident that the Bible holds repentance in high regard, viewing it as a transformative process allowed by God, leading to salvation and a deeper relationship with Him.
 Through sincere repentance, believers can experience the richness of God’s love and the refreshing joy of His forgiveness, paving the way to eternal life with Jesus.